Does Divorce Shatter the Image of Christ and the Church as John Piper Suggests?

 by | Apr 14, 2020 | Christians and Divorce, For Pastors, Safe Churches & Friends

-Will Divorce Destroy the Image of Christ and the Church?
+Will Your Divorce Destroy the Image of Christ and the Church?
 John Piper’s Strange Views on How to Treat People Who Are Going Through Divorce

 As you listen to the 3-minute video, notice the advice Piper gives to the friends of a divorcing couple—